binibaby/CaptsoneChanges/pet-sitting-app/SEMAPHORE_CONFIG.md

 ## API Key Setup

-Add these environment variables to your `.env` file in the `pet-sitting-app` directory:
+✅ **COMPLETED**: Environment variables have been added to your `.env` file!

+The following variables are now configured in your `.env` file:

 ```env
 # Semaphore SMS API Configuration